-West German steel-workers have begun their first official strike in 50 years in support of pay claims and a shorter working week.
+Background: West German steel-workers have begun their first official strike in 50 years in support of pay claims and a shorter working week.
 The employers have responded with the threat of a lock-out.

 SYNOPSIS: The strike has brought to a stand-still eight major steel plants on the Ruhr, the industrial heart-land of West Germany.

 Union members at this plant check cars through their picket line to ensure there is no strike-breaking.
 The union involved, IG Metal, represents nearly a quarter of a million steelworkers.
 Their leader, Eugen Loderer, says the demand for a cut in working hours is aimed at protecting jobs, which he says are being lost at the rate of a thousand a month.